ktodorov/eval-historical-texts/docs/arguments/semantic_arguments_service.md

 This page describes the arguments used in the `semantic-change` challenge and `kbert` or `cbow` configuration.
 These derive from the [SemanticArgumentsService](../../services/arguments/semantic_arguments_service.py).

+## Model

+We simply fine-tune BERT and a simple CBOW model.
+These two are selected using the `configuration` argument.

 ## Arguments

 | Argument     | Type          | Default value  | Description |